Misdemeanor Records: What Employers See in Your Background Check

 • Employers may overlook older offenses

-Example: An administrative assistantapplicant had a shoplifting misdemeanor from 12 years ago, which showed up in acounty-level check but not on the national scan used by a second employer.
+Example: An administrative assistant applicant had a shoplifting misdemeanor from 12 years ago, which showed up in a county-level check but not on the national scan used by a second employer.

-About 60% of employers use criminalbackground checks as part of their hiring process (SHRM, 2023).
+About 60% of employers use criminal background checks as part of their hiring process (SHRM, 2023).

-“Misdemeanors may not disqualify you,but failing to disclose them when asked can”
+“Misdemeanors may not disqualify you, but failing to disclose them when asked can”

-Wondering what might show up on yourcheck?
+Wondering what might show up on your check?
 Run a personal background check through Our Services.

 How Class C Misdemeanors Are Treated in Background Screenings

-Class C misdemeanors are the least severebut can still appear in a screening.
-Many people ask, do class cmisdemeanors show up on background checks, or does class c misdemeanorshow up background check results?
-The answer is often yes, especially forgovernment, education, or finance jobs.
+Class C misdemeanors are the least severe but can still appear in a screening.
+Many people ask, do class misdemeanors show up on background checks, or does class c misdemeanor show up background check results?

 • Class C offenses include public intoxication and petty theft